05 Sep Business Mistakes

-- I kept people too long when it was clear they did not fit or weren’t performing.
+- I kept people too long when it was clear they did not fit or weren’t performing up to par.
 I was afraid of the burden on the rest of the staff to be short-handed.
-Sometimes this cost loss of morale, because I was tolerating poor performance from one of their peers …too long!
+Sometimes this cost a loss of morale, because I was tolerating poor performance from one of their peers too long!

 - I didn’t utilize outside resources, partly because we didn’t have the money to pay for professional services, but also because I let my business partner insist that “we can do it ourselves.”

-My business failed, but not me!
+My business failed, but I didn’t!
 I succeeded in gaining a master’s degree equivalent of personal and professional learning.
-My next venture, well I made mistakes, but they weren’t the same ones!
+My next venture…well I made mistakes, but they weren’t the same ones!